buff-sudo/Smyles-Station/docs/daily/faq.md

    - Linux: `~/.config/smyles-station/`
 3. Delete the file `config.json`
 4. Restart Smyles Station
-5. You'll be prompted to create a new password
+5. Create a new password

 **Warning:** This resets ALL settings, not just the password.
 Your site list (in `sites.json`) is preserved.